 Every listener has their own habits and preferences.
-This is why it’s very important to broadcast your podcast on all these platforms at the same time in order to reach the most people and get as many listens as possible!
+This is why it’s very important to broadcast your podcast on all these platforms at the same time in order to reach the most people and get as many downloads as possible!

 - RSS feed 😎

 An RSS feed is an individual link provided by your hosting service (like Ausha! 💜).
-It serves as your podcast’s id card, fills in all the metadata of your podcast and updates it instantly when you publish a new episode.
+It serves as your podcast’s ID card, fills in all the metadata of your podcast and updates it instantly when you publish a new episode.

 So there’s no need to go to every listening platform and add your new episode manually.
 Super smart! 😎

 This refers to the data attached to your audio files.
 It’s included in your RSS feed and is what’s communicated to all listening platforms, search engines and applications, etc.